Nevada court rejects U.S. request on Okada probe, says Wynn suit can proceed

 A spokesman for Wynn declined to comment.

-No representative for Universal Entertainment Corp (6425.T), the Japanese gaming machine maker founded by Okada and the company at the heart of government's criminal investigation, could be reached for comment.
+No representative for Universal Entertainment Corp, the Japanese gaming machine maker founded by Okada and the company at the heart of government's criminal investigation, could be reached for comment.

 For more than two years, Okada has been locked in a legal battle with Wynn Chief Executive Steve Wynn, during which the former business partners have exchanged allegations of illegal conduct.